 FIMSA has replaced the State Securities Committee, the State Insurance Supervision Service under the auspices of the Ministry Finance and the Financial Monitoring Service under the auspices of the Central Bank.
 FIMSA was established in the form of a "public legal entity," a quasi-state entity, for the purposes of engaging in activities of national significance.
-In accordance with the latest amendments to the Constitutional Law "On Normative Legal Acts," decisions adopted by the Central Bank of Azerbaijan (the CBA) and FIMSA have been included in the list of enactments of a normative character.
-Credit institutions are divided into banks and nonbanking credit institutions.
-Banks are subject to the licensing terms prescribed by FIMSA and, in general, may carry out all types of banking operations stipulated by the existing legislation, while nonbanking credit institutions are permitted to conduct only certain types of such activities (for example, only banks are allowed to accept deposits).
+In accordance with the Constitutional Law "On Normative Legal Acts," decisions adopted by FIMSA have been included in the list of enactments of a normative character.

+Credit institutions are divided into banks and non-banking credit institutions.
+Banks are subject to the licensing terms prescribed by FIMSA and, in general, may carry out all types of banking operations stipulated by the existing legislation, while non-banking credit institutions are permitted to conduct only certain types of such activities (for example, only banks are allowed to accept deposits).